-- The color, opacity, and the threshold of the mask can be altered by selecting Capture One -> Preferences… (Edit -> Preferences… on Windows).
+- The color, opacity, and the threshold of the mask can be altered by selecting Capture One -> Preferences… on macOS (Edit -> Preferences… on Windows).

 - When only a small area of sharpness is displayed and a larger area (i.e., a less discerning response to sharpness) is required, drag the Threshold slider to the left.

 - When the assessment of sharpness is more critical, increase the Threshold by dragging the slider to the right.

 - Sharpness should always be confirmed using the Focus tool at 100% or by removing the mask and checking on-screen at 100% magnification.

 NOTE: In Capture One Express, there is no Focus Mask.